Last Updated on December 11, 2022 by Peralta

 Q: How do I tell what dishwasher error codes mean?

-A: Your dishwasher manual should outline common error codes as well as their meanings.
+A: Your dishwasher manual should outline common error codes and their meanings.
 If not, you may have to call a qualified home inspection professional to guide you regarding error codes.

-Q: Do I need to call a professional in case my dishwasher fills with water and then stops?
+Q: Do I need to call a professional if my dishwasher fills with water and stops?

 A: It depends on the problem you have at hand.
 If it requires an easy fix, you can go ahead and solve it by yourself.
 However, if you aren’t confident enough to fix it, then you should consider calling a professional plumber.